 Setting Greenslip Prices

-Greenslip prices are determined by the insurers and are regulated by the MAA.
+Greenslip prices are determined by the insurers and are regulated by the State Insurance Regulatory Authority (SIRA) (previously the MAA).

 Insurers each use different factors and apply different weightings to those factors to determine the premiums they will charge.